Un Jour in Megara, Corinth, and Argolis

 Adoring this remains might be the easiest work to do but making them will take maybe a century to meet its perfection.

-It makes me wonder how have they actually build the temples at the first place. then how did they come up with this structural ideas for their houses, roads, ports, and others.
+It makes me wonder how have they actually build the temples in the first place. then how did they come up with these structural ideas for their houses, roads, ports, and others?
 It’s largely impressive.

 A view of Acrocorinth

-It is one of the most popular site of the city since it has been the most impressive Acropolis/high city of mainland Greece but unfortunately its my first time travelling without a lot of information from the western part of Greece.
+It is one of the most popular sites of the city since it has been the most impressive Acropolis/high city of mainland Greece but unfortunately, it’s my first time traveling without a lot of information from the western part of Greece.

 Though the visit has taken about an hour plus lunch, it was practically 2:00 pm. when we decided to go with no hesitations, we rather directly drive out and hence our next destination is Mycenae it is.